cnobile2012/shapeutils/README.md

-# shapeutils
+# Shapefile Utils

-Shapefile parser (Esri vector data storage format for storing the location, shape, and attributes of geographic features).
+Python shapefile parser (Esri vector data storage format for storing the location, shape, and attributes of geographic features).